StevenKearney/portfolio/README.md

 ## 🧩 README Contents per Project

-Each project repository follows the same formatting so everything is easy to read and compare.
+**Most** project repositories follow the same formatting so everything is easy to read and compare.
+Some will vary (especially the Tools & Utilities section) if they go beyond simple writeups and are meant as a contribution to the GitHub community.

 | Section | Description |
 |----------|-------------|